 Welcome to Tutu Class!
 We are a mix of Year 5 and 6 pupils, who are taught by Miss Musgrave, Mrs Bostock and Mrs Deegan.
 We do Spelling, Maths and Literacy every morning and our afternoon timetable is currently as follows:

-Friday - Science (forces)
+Friday - Science (Materials and their Properties)

 Please ensure your child has their PE kit in school with them for tag rugby on Tuesdays and gymnastics on Wednesdays.

 Tue 1 May